How to Clean a Holiday Let, Cottage or Airbnb

 Useful tips to remove stains

-You will inevitabily discover stubborn stains that will need dealing with during the limited time you have to prepare your holiday rental for incoming guests.
+You will inevitably discover stubborn stains that will need dealing with during the limited time you have to prepare your holiday rental for incoming guests.
 When you do, refer to these top tips to remove stains quickly.

 To summarise

-Plus, if you ever need a new cleaner your checklist ensures they have all the information they need to ensure the property is spotless for incoming guests.
+Plus, if you ever need a new cleaner, your checklist ensures they have all the information they need to ensure the property is spotless for incoming guests.

 Please help other holiday cottage owners by sharing your changeover tips in the comments.